jbrophy17/trivia-cast/README.md

-# Trivia-Cast
+# TriviaCast
 #### A Game for Friends
 ##### [trivia-cast.com](http://www.trivia-cast.com/)

-Trivia-cast is a party game designed to be played with friends using a [Google Chromecast](http://www.google.com/intl/en/chrome/devices/chromecast/).
+TriviaCast is a party game designed to be played with friends using a [Google Chromecast](http://www.google.com/intl/en/chrome/devices/chromecast/).

 ## Rules of the Game